Bpeduru/configure-ad/README.md

 <p>
-From the Azure portal, set the DNS server of client 1 to DC-1's private IP addres.
+From the Azure portal, set the DNS server of client 1 to DC-1's private IP address.
 Then restart it within the portal.
 </p>
 <br />
 <p>